 1. How many person-hours (real, not "ideal") did your team devote to the project?
 This includes all time spent in client meetings, doing design, learning the domain, testing, planning, and pair programming.
-It does not include non-XP-related class assignments, such as the Wideband Delphi estimation exercise.
-It does include any time you spent on your prototype, beyond the nominal 3 hours/student from the assignment.
+It does not include non-XP-related class assignments.

 Note that this number should be close to 6 hours/person/week; if it is not, you're putting too much or too little time into the project.
+New in this report: explain any significant (>10%) deviations from the nominal 6 hours/person/week.